Houston County Leasing

 1 Like

-Drake has been attempting to lease in the Northwest Area of Houston County & Anderson County for about the past year from people that I know and have heard.
-In about 2010 through 2011 a company called PGS did a Mult-Client 3D shoot of about 500 square miles in three separate phases.
-EOG, Devon, Chesapeake & Anadarko were rumored to be this group.
+Drake has been attempting to lease in the Northwest Area of Houston County and Anderson County for about the past year from people that I know and have heard.
+In about 2010 through 2011, a company called PGS did a Multi-Client 3D shoot of about 500 square miles in three separate phases.
+EOG, Devon, Chesapeake, and Anadarko were rumored to be this group.
 They continued to lease after this had taken place.
 About this time the “Shale Plays” became “hot”!
-Several 20,000 ft.
-Deep Bossier Test were done in Houston County.
+Several 20,000 ft. deep Bossier tests were done in Houston County.
 This was prior to being able to drill horizontal at those depths.
-But now it’s possible and I figure that Deep Bossier horizontal wells will be drilled in this area of Houston County.
+But now it’s possible and I figure that deep Bossier horizontal wells will be drilled in this area of Houston County.

 Has anyone got an update on this leasing?
 We were offered $300/ac.
 The area looks to be pretty dead?
 Any help is appreciated.